Twipped/InterviewThis/InterviewThis.md

 - Do you use a public framework or is it an in-house environment?
   - When you find a bug in a public framework, do you give it back to the commumnity?

-- Do you use PHP driven html templates, or a third-party template engine such as Smarty or Twig?
+- Do you use PHP-driven HTML templates, or a third-party template engine such as Smarty or Twig?

 - Do you use Composer?

 - Which version of PHP are you using?
-  - What is the update plan for new PHP releases
+  - What is the update plan for new PHP releases?